 Tarvek: You know, perhaps we should have discussed this.

-Los Hermanos, a member of the Global Guardians, is Dangerously Genre Savvy.
-He's the hero who notes that if there's no body, there's no villain death, or mentions the fact that sending the villains to prison never works.
+- Los Hermanos, a member of the Global Guardians is the hero who notes that if there's no body, there's no villain death, or mentions the fact that sending the villains to prison never works.
 Everyone around him complains about his "pessimism", but he's never been wrong yet.

-Dr. Diabolik of the Whateley Universe.
+- Dr. Diabolik of the Whateley Universe.
 He builds plans which actually depend on the hero (apparently) winning while he (supposedly) gloats.
+He deliberately plays up being a Card-Carrying Villain to keep people from realizing that he is actually a Well-Intentioned Extremist, as this leads them to underestimate him.
 He treats his minions extremely well and always rescues them if they get caught: as a result he is hated by Interpol because his mooks never turn traitor.
 He has two children: he treats them very well.
-He is fully aware of the cost of running a large villainous organization and always makes sure his attacks provide himself and his staff with enough loot.
+He is fully aware of the cost of running a large villainous organization and always makes sure his attacks provide himself and his staff with enough loot; still, his real income comes from manipulating the stock markets through his raids, and he engages in industrial espionage along the way as well.
 He has a robotic arm, but he no longer wears clothing which lets it show, because someone could spot it and use that knowledge against him.
 He never confronts the superheroes directly, and has never been caught.

 "Sorry, you'll never know."